dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution.md

 The maintainers are the project contributors responsible for driving the [Eufemia vision](/vision) forward and managing the organizational aspects of the project.
 These are the ones that will maintain the project, review pull requests and answer questions regarding decisions in Eufemia.

 As of this date, there are only a few number of maintainers.
 That means you can expect **longer response times** in periods.
 When contributing to Eufemia and becoming more familiar with the way of works, you will have the option of becoming an official maintainer.
-More contributors and more maintainers will help accelerate Eufemia and become up-to-date with fast repond times, which will benefit all involved parts.
+More contributors and more maintainers will help accelerate Eufemia and become up-to-date with fast response times, which will benefit all involved parts.

 ## Next step